enghwa/MultiRegion-Serverless-Workshop/3_Route53/README.md

 ![Ireland health check response](images/ireland-health-response.png)

-### 2.6 Update your environments.ts file with the new API Gateway Endpoint
+## 4. Update your UI with new API Gateway Endpoint

 Now that we have completed failover testing, you will need to change the API endpoint in your *2_UI/src/environments/environments.ts* file to use our newly